pingidentity/webinar-pingfed-pingam/README.md

 - `frodo conn add -k https://openam.webinar.local:8449/openam amAdmin 'Password1'`
   - This needs to be run only once.
   - It adds a connection for frodo and saves it here: **~/.frodo/Connections.json**
-  - run `~/.frodo/Connections.json` to check if you already have an entry
+  - run `cat ~/.frodo/Connections.json` to check if you already have an entry
 - `make import_journeys`
   - this imports all example journeys into PingAM

-PingFederate and PingAM are now ready to be used.
-Find the admin URLs and usernames/ passwords in *docker-compose.yml*.
+  - Tip: if this fails, wait 5-10 minutes and try again (for some reason that works).
+Successful imports should include **Importing first journey in file...** in the console output

 All journeys can be found here after they have been imported; their names start with **Webinar**: